 Setting clear expectations and goals can also help to increase accountability.
 By defining the desired outcome and what is expected of each team member, team members can take ownership of their work and feel more responsible for its success.
 This can help increase motivation and job satisfaction, leading to better results and outcomes.

-2. Assign Tasks Based on Skills and Strengths
+2. How to Delegate Tasks: Assign Tasks Based on Skills and Strengths

 As a manager, one of the key responsibilities is to ensure that each team member is assigned tasks that align with their abilities and strengths.
 Assigning tasks based on skills and strengths is crucial for several reasons.
 Firstly, it increases the likelihood of tasks being completed efficiently and to a high standard.
 Secondly, it can increase job satisfaction and motivation among team members, leading to better results and outcomes.